-• Continue to work toward increasing data visibility/accessibility so that practitioners and researchers can analyze and report on children's eating behaviors and body weights more regularly
+• Continue to work toward increasing data visibility/accessibility so that practitioners and researchers can analyze and report on children's eating practices and body weights more regularly

-• Create provincial initiatives to conduct surveillance of height and weight measurements for children aged 7-18 years
+• Create provincial initiatives to conduct surveillance of height and weight measurements for children aged 7-18 years in a non-stigmatizing manner

-CAPACITY BUILDING
+> CAPACITY BUILDING

-Personnel and resources are available to support the government's childhood healthy living and obesity prevention strategy/action plan.
+Personnel and resources are available to support the government's childhood healthy living strategy/ action plan.

-INDICATOR RESOURCES ARE AVAILABLE TO SUPPORT THE GOVERNMENT'S CHILDHOOD HEALTHY LIVING AND OBESITY PREVENTION STRATEGY/ ACTION PLAN FOOD RATING SYSTEM AND DIETARY GUIDELINES FOR FOODS SERVED TO CHILDREN EXISTS SUPPORT TO ASSIST THE PUBLIC AND PRIVATE SECTORS TO COMPLY WITH NUTRITION POLICIES GRADE A A A
+INDICATOR RESOURCES ARE AVAILABLE TO SUPPORT THE GOVERNMENT'S CHILDHOOD HEALTHY LIVING STRATEGY/ ACTION PLAN FOOD RATING SYSTEM & DIETARY GUIDELINES FOR FOODS SERVED TO CHILDREN EXISTS GRADE Α A INDICATOR SUPPORT TO ASSIST THE PUBLIC AND PRIVATE SECTORS TO COMPLY WITH NUTRITION POLICIES MUNICIPA POLICY ST EXIST HEALTHY FOOD PROCUREMENT POLICIES EXIST IN PUBLICLY FUNDED INSTITUTIONS GRADE A С INC

 Governments have the primary responsibility and authority to develop policies that create equitable, safe food environments to prevent obesity and chronic disease (WHO, 2014; WHO, 2013).
 Governments must have the capacity to implement and monitor policies and programs to improve population nutrition and health (Swinburn et al., 2013; Mozaffarian et al., 2018).
-The WHO Report of the Commission on Ending Childhood Obesity recommends that quidance be provided to children and adolescents, their parents, caregivers, teachers, and health professionals on healthy bodies and physical activity (WHO, 2016).
+The WHO Report of the Commission on Ending Childhood Obesity recommends that guidance be provided to children and adolescents, their parents, caregivers, teachers, and health professionals on healthy bodies and physical activity (WHO, 2016).

 The target populations of health strategies and policies may face a variety of barriers to compliance including insufficient incentives, inadequate knowledge, inadequate human and financial resources, and incompatible attitudes and values (Phulkerd et al., 2016; Weaver, 2015).
 In Alberta, the Alberta Nutrition Guidelines for Children and Youth (ANGCY) delineate the provision and sale of healthy food for childcare settings, schools, and recreational facilities; however, Olstad et al (2011) found the ANGCY were not being widely used in recreation facilities.
-Barriers to the implementation of the ANGCY in recreation facilities included: facility managers' low level of guideline awareness, beliefs that the guideline is incompatible with customers' expectations, and concerns over profit-making ability (Olstad et al., 2011).
-The personnel responsible for delivering the policy may lack the skills, knowledge, or resources necessary for implementation.
+Barriers to the implementation of the ANGCY in recreation facilities included: facility managers' low level of guideline awareness, beliefs that the guideline is incompatible with customers' expectations, and concerns over profit-making ability (Olstad et al., 2011) The personnel responsible for delivering the policy may lack the skills, knowledge, or resources necessary for implementation.
+Even interventions meant to increase capacity fall flat unless high level policies are translated into specific actions at the local level with sufficient resources and supports in place (Prowse et al, in press; Olstad et al, 2020).
 Lessons from past policy failures to promote increased children's physical activity in schools suggest that the development of teachers' skills and knowledge to implement policy, appropriate monitoring of policy implementation, and sufficient funding are essential for policy success (Howie & Stewick, 2014; Mozaffarian et al., 2018).
 Even local health departments may fail to implement obesity prevention programs when they lack government support (e.g. funding, training, technical assistance); if the workforce is inadequately staffed; or if staff has limited skills in implementing policy and environmental changes associated with obesity prevention recommendations (Stamatakis et al., 2014; Mozaffarian et al., 2018).
 Therefore, governments must provide effective legislation, required infrastructure, implementation programs, adequate funding, and monitoring and evaluation.
 They must also commit ongoing research to support their health strategy and policies (WHO, 2004).